aurioldegbelo/graphQA-playground/README.md

-# streamlit-playground
+# graphQA-playground
-playground for streamlit apps in GitHub codespaces and locally
+playground for streamlit apps in GitHub codespaces and locally, focussing on question answering on graphs.